 The North-South axis with the Brenner Base Tunnel has been assigned to the SCAN-MED Corridor.
 This corridor is extremely important for the European economy, as it links urban centers in Germany and Italy with port cities in Scandinavia and along the Mediterranean.

 The Trans-European Transport Network includes nine Corridors.
-Among these corridors, the Brenner Base Tunnel, being a cross-border project, is especially important and is therefore 40% financed by the European Union.
+Among these corridors, the Brenner Base Tunnel, being a cross-border project, is especially important and is therefore up to 50% financed by the European Union.

-The Brenner Base Tunnel is the heart of the Scandinavia-Medterranean TEN Corridor from Helsinki to La Valletta, Malta.
+The Brenner Base Tunnel is the heart of the Scandinavia-Medterranean TEN Corridor from Helsinki (Finland) to La Valletta (Malta).
 The European Union is promoting the expansion of this transnational multimodal corridor and considers this work to be high-priority.
 The Brenner Base Corridor, as a cross-border project linking Austria and Italy, is particularly important.